iamyounix/myzshconf/README.md

 ### Mac

-- Z Shell (zsh) became the default in macOS Catalina.
-Zsh is only the default shell on newly created user accounts, so any existing accounts you have on an upgraded Mac will still use Bash by default unless you change it.
+- `Z Shell` became the default in macOS Catalina.
+Zsh is only the default shell on newly created user accounts, so any existing accounts you have on an upgraded Mac will still use `bash` by default unless you change it.

 ### Linux